FROM THE WITCHWOOD - VERSIONS

 My copy came with a nice colour company inner sleeve, featuring A&M albums - one side of which shows on the easy-listening, latin early roots of the label - lots of Herb Alpert, Bacharach, Sergio Mendes - and the other side has a smattering of rock/prog/country acts, showing the way the label would develop as the seventies went on - Procol Harum, Blodwyn Pig, Burrito Brothers, Joe Cocker.

 Vinyl album: SP 4304 (A&M Canadian reissue, probably 1973 or 1974).
-The copy I have is almost certainly a re-issue - silver A&M label, light blue inner sleeve with 1973 albums featured such as Carpenters: Now And Then, Carpenters: Greatest Hits 1969-1973, and Carole King: Fantasy.
+The re-issue copy I have has a silver A&M label, light blue inner sleeve with 1973 albums featured such as Carpenters: Now And Then, Carpenters: Greatest Hits 1969-1973, and Carole King: Fantasy.
 There also appears to be a variant, possibly repressed as sales grew with slightly different typography and layout.
 If I had to guess, I'd guess that the variant was slightly later.

 The packaging is as per the earlier Canadian release above..

 Vinyl album: SP 4304 (A&M Canadian silver label reissue).
-On this reissue, on the back cover, they've added the A&M Canada address underneath the tracks/timings.
+On this reissue, on the back cover, they've added the A&M Canada Warden Ave address underneath the tracks/timings.
 The address has also been overprinted on top of the incoimpletely erased US address.
 The company inner sleve has US address.